sergiohidalgo818/tfg-utils-and-docs/tuts_and_reports/markdown/spike_analysis.md

 :-------------------------:|:-------------------------:|
 ![Regular simulation intervals](images/spike_analysis/old_hr/HR_regular_continue_c_box.png "Regular simulation intervals") |![Chaotic simulation boxes](images/spike_analysis/old_hr/HR_chaotic_continue_c_box.png "Chaotic simulation boxes") |

-Here it can be seen that the period and the burst duration have more variation on the chaotic model, but the interburst interval doesn't change and neither leaves any time to other posible neuront to burst in **antiphase**.
+Here it can be seen that the period and the burst duration have more variation on the chaotic model, but the interburst interval doesn't change and neither leaves any time to other possible neurons to burst in **antiphase**.

 ### New model